 With certain instruments (including vocals), this can serve as a useful tool in adding warmth.

 However, when inexperienced singers use it unintentionally, it can be extremely annoying to hear that low end boost appear and disappear at random.

 - Use a pop filter – to mark a distance, and prevent the singer from getting too close or too far from the mic.

 - Use omnidirectional mics – which are immune to proximity effect because of their design.

-So if you don’t have any yet, make it your top priority.
+So if you don’t have any yet, make it a top priority.
 Here’s an article to help you get started:

-Reflection filters can a good cheap alternative for anyone in search of a shortcut.
-They may not work as well as “real” acoustic treatment…but they’re a thousand times better than nothing at all.
+So many home studios that only record vocals will simply use a reflection filter instead.
+They may not work as well as real acoustic treatment…but they’re a thousand times better than nothing at all.

 To see which ones I recommend, check out this article:

 What to Do If Your Singers Like Tapping Their Feet

 With certain types of home flooring, footstep vibrations can travel up your mic stand, and onto the recording.